jos-long/jos-long/README.md

 Joseph Long
 ------------

-Perpetually curious and a life-long learning by nature.
+Perpetually curious and a life-long learner by nature.

 Having served as a department chair and taught logic and probability, I am moving from academia to the data field.